highmobility/auto-api/README.md

 ## Features

-**Generatable**: From version L11, the spec is written to encourage automatic generation of platform native libs (by creating a program for that).
+**Generatable**: From version L11, the spec is written to encourage automatic generation of platform native libs (by creating a parser for that).

 **Dynamic**: The definitions can be easily updated and dependent libs regenerated.
 When only adding capabilities and properties - older libs-parsers work as before.